vecin2/em_automation/README.md

 ```

 # Logging
-The application logging is configure by default to write to the logs dir within the main application folder.
+The application logging is configured by default to write to the logs dir within the main application folder.
 Logging configuration can be modified by creating a file called `logging.yaml` under the app config folder.
 This is a example of a valid configuration file:
 ```yaml